mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
+### 11.1.1
+- Filter chat is close event by episode id

 ### 11.1.0
 - Add `progressColor` and `progressBackgroundColor` to [ActiveQuizTheme](#themes)
 - Add `userJoinedBackground` to [ChatTheme](#themes)